 - Under Allowed Content you will see options to filter by age

-You might also like Screen Time : How Much is Too Much
+You May Also Enjoy Screen Time : How Much is Too Much?

 Often when you install an app you allow it access to your photos or contacts or calendars.
 So it’s good practice to check every once in a while to see if there are any that you want to turn off.

 Have a discussion with your child about the family rules on use of tablets and phones.
 Agree the rules on:

 - Security: discuss sharing things on social media and that they understand what to do when asked to share private information.

 - Screen time: define together what counts as screen time.
 For example, reading a book on a tablet might not be extra time as you consider that reading, where games and apps would be.

 - 5 Tips you should Know if your kids are online

 - Tips for Keeping your child safe online: 11 Apps & Sites you should be aware of

 - 10 Tips for being a “Webwise” Parent

 Do you have any tips to add?
 Please let us know in the comments below.